blobfile/blobfile/README.md

  `blobfile` will keep retrying transient errors until they succeed or a permanent error is encountered (which will raise an exception).
 In order to make diagnosing stalls easier, `blobfile` will log when retrying requests.

-To route those log lines, use `set_log_callback` to set a callback function which will be called whenever a log line should be printed.
-The default callback prints to stdout.
+To route those log lines, use `configure(log_callback=<fn>)` to set a callback function which will be called whenever a log line should be printed.
+The default callback prints to stdout with the prefix `blobfile:`.

 While `blobfile` does not use the python `logging` module, it does use `urllib3` which uses that module.
 So if you configure the python `logging` module, you may need to change the settings to adjust `urllib3`'s logging.
 To restrict `urllib3`'s logging to only `ERROR` level or worse, you can do `logging.getLogger("urllib3").setLevel(logging.ERROR)`.